steroseio/unkubed/README.md

 - Keeps Postgres in a persistent Docker volume (`postgres-data`).

 Access the site at `http://localhost:5173` once the `web` container reports healthy.
 You can still use `docker compose exec web flask ...` to run management commands inside the container.

+For development, most code and template changes should appear after a refresh without rebuilding, because the project directory is mounted into the container.

 ## Kubernetes integration notes